seth-dobson/artful-analytics.github.io/about.md

 permalink: /about/
 ---

 My name is Seth Dobson, and this is my personal website, where I blog mostly about the statistical programming language [R](https://www.r-project.org/about.html), but also about marketing and data science in general.
+All views expressed here are my own.

-I am currently an Analytics Manager at [Merkle](https://www.merkleinc.com/), a leading data-driven marketing agency owned by the [Dentsu Aegis Network](https://www.dentsuaegisnetwork.com/).
-I work with clients to help transform data into actionable insights.
-All the views expressed here are my own.
+I am currently a Data Scientist at [Hill's Pet Nutrition](https://www.hillspet.com/), a subsidiary of [Colgate-Palmolive](https://www.colgatepalmolive.com/en-us).
+At Hill's, I am helping to build a data-driven approach to marketing using advanced analytics.
+Our focus is on increasing ditigal engagement and retention among veterinary clinics and pet parents.

 My career path to marketing analytics has been unconventional to say the least.